igama/docs.binaryedge.io/docs/api-v2.md

 * days: [Integer] Number of days to get the stats for.
 For example days=1 for the last day of data.
     * Max: 60 (default)
 * page: [Int] Optional.
 Default 1, Maximum: 500 (10,000 results)
 * only_ips: [Int] Optional.
-If selected, only output IP addresses, ports and protocols.
+If selected, only output origin IP addresses, target ports and protocols.

 *Output*